 in their Dharma studies and practice and has also provided a wide range of teachings to Dharma students in the San Francisco Bay Area.

 Mahamudra Meditation Center is registered with H.H.
 Gyalwa Karmapa Ogyen Trinley at The Official Website of H.H.
 Gyalwa Karmapa.

-In addition, we are listed by The Office of Tibet, New York, The Official Agency of H.H. the Dalai Lama and Tibetan Government in Exile to the Americas at Office of Tibet, New York and
+In addition, we have been listed by The Office of Tibet, New York, The Official Agency of H.H. the Dalai Lama and Tibetan Government in Exile to the Americas at Office of Tibet, New York and

-by Karma Triyana Dharmachakra, The North American Seat of H.H. the Gyalwa Karmapa, on the Practice Center List.
+by Karma Triyana Dharmachakra, The North American Seat of H.H. the Gyalwa Karmapa.